Azure/Azure-Sentinel/Solutions/CrowdStrike Falcon Endpoint Protection/Playbooks/CrowdStrike_Enrichment_GetDeviceInformation/readme.md

 ### Post-Deployment instructions
 #### a.
 Authorize connections
 Once deployment is complete, you will need to authorize connections.
-1. Click the Azure Sentinel connection resource
+1. Click the Microsoft Sentinel connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in
 5. Click Save
 #### b.
 Configurations in Sentinel
-1. In Azure sentinel analytical rules should be configured to trigger an incident with risky device
+1. In Microsoft sentinel analytical rules should be configured to trigger an incident with risky device
 2. Configure the automation rules to trigger this playbook